 What style or types are available?

-Over sixty styles of Kee Klamp fittings are available to meet almost any structural pipe needs.
-Visit our Online Catalog to view the available styles and types.
+Over 66 of Kee Klamp fittings are available to meet almost any structural pipe needs.
+View the Catalog to see available styles and types.

 Are there Kee Klamp fittings available to modify or extend an existing pipe structure?

-Yes, Kee Industrial Products has designed several add-on fittings for retrofitting existing tubular structures.
-Please call or email us with your specific need.
+Yes, Kee Safety has designed several add-on fittings for retrofitting existing tubular structures.
+Contact us for your specific need.

 Installation instructions are available for Download under our "Resources" section, or by contacting us directly and requesting instructions.

 Grub screw inserts are available to deter tampering with a finished Kee Klamp structure.

 What is the recommended torque for the grub screws?

 When constructing with Kee Klamp pipe fittings we recommend that you tighten the grub screw to 29 lbs./ft. or 39 Nm.
 This is approximately "hand-tight."